flame-engine/flame/doc/images.md

 To synchronously retrieve a previously cached image, the `fromCache` method can be used.
 If an image with that key was not previously loaded, it will throw an exception.

+To add an already loaded image to the cache, the `add` method can be used and you can set the key that the image should have in the cache.

+For `clear` and `clearCache`, do note that `dispose` is called for each removed image from the cache, so make sure that you don't use the image afterwards.

 ### Standalone usage

 It can manually be used by instantiating it: